DefinitionThis section has been translated automatically.

 General informationThis section has been translated automatically.

 Phytocannabinoids: The hemp plant C. sativa contains > 110 natural phytocannabinoids from the group of terpene phenols , which have not yet been discovered in any other plant.
-The cannabinoids listed below are the best studied phytocannabinoids:
+The cannabinoids listed below are the best-studied phytocannabinoids:

-- Delta 9 -tetrahydrocannabinol: The best pharmacologically and clinically studied, highly psychotropic main active ingredient of Cannabis sativa is Delta 9 -tetrahydrocannabinol (THC=dronabinol).
+- Delta 9 -tetrahydrocannabinol: The best pharmacologically and clinically investigated, highly psychotropic main active ingredient of Cannabis sativa is delta 9 -tetrahydrocannabinol( THC=dronabinol ).

 - Cannabinol: A third well-studied substance is cannabinol.

-- Cannabidivarin (CBDV): antiepileptic effect; ligand of TRPV1- as well as TRPV2.
+- Cannabidivarin (CBDV): antiepileptic effect; ligand of TRPV1- as well as TRPV2

-Cannabigerol(CBGV): affinity for CB1 receptors
+Cannabigerol(CBGV): Affinity to CB1 receptors

 Other phytocannabinoids (not derived from the cannabis plant):